pedrodedios/Z-Scan-Gaussian-Beam-Propagation/README.md

 # Z-Scan-Gaussian-Beam-Propagation
-Z-Scan Simulation using Gaussian Beam Propagation
+Z-Scan Simulation using Gaussian Beam Propagation in **Mathematica**.

 # Overview